paezha/elemental-topographies/README.md

 In this next figure, the contours of $z_2$ are overlaid on top of the contours of $z_1$.
-Parameer `alpha` controls the transparency of the filled contours; setting it to zero makes the contour transparent, while setting it to one makes it completely opaque:
+Parameer `alpha` controls the transparency of the filled contours; setting it to zero makes the contour transparent, while setting it to one makes it completely opaque.
+Interestingly, the second set of contours with controlled transparency also determines what we choose to see of the first surface:

 ``` r
 ggplot() +